“When there is war in your country, this means you are a refugee,” says Mohammad.

 "Everyone has changed.
 The war has changed them.
 Conflict makes people put themselves first; it becomes a game of survival."

 Soraya, Ahmad, and their children decided to move from Thailand to Malaysia.
 One reason why they chose Malaysia is because of the country’s diversity.
 It is a Muslim-majority society with a relatively large Arabic community - the block of flats the family lives in also houses refugees from Afghanistan, Somalia, and Yemen to name a few.
-Another reason is because asylum-seekers can enter Malaysia relatively easily as visas can be obtained on arrival.
+Another reason is because asylum-seekers can enter Malaysia on tourist visas which can be obtained on arrival.